vinicius0026/blog/_posts/2020-05-25-data-driven-components.md

 Our invoice model doesn't currently have the concept of Invoice Number or Invoice Due Date.
 It would be straightforward to add it to the invoice type and modify the invoice module, but to make this article simpler, we are just hard coding some values there for now.

-Notice how we are taking a `Types.Invoice` prop and are emitting `input` events whenever the invoice is changed.
+Notice how we are taking a prop of type `Types.Invoice` and are emitting `input` events whenever the invoice is changed.
 Now our modularized Invoice logic is paying off its price.
 Look how simple the code in our Invoice component is: it just ties the events from the underlying components to the Invoice module.

 We are using the `Emit` decorator from `vue-property-decorator`.
 It will emit the return value of the decorated function, which makes this code really concise.
 If you are not used to it, it is possible to achieve the same thing by doing: